-An implementation of HADatagramPacket provides the encoding/decoding of additional header information like a primary CID, and of the API message body.
+As it can be easily concluded implementations of HL2UserPlaneDatagram and HL2ControlPlaneDatagram perform the encoding/decoding of the API header information, like DlccID or ExtensionType, and the API message body, like UserData Or RlcData.

-The DatagramPacket and its specialization performs a central role in the encapsulation of the API message and therefore increases reusability.
-On one hand, the implementations of the API messages (HADatagramPacket) can be reused within a Test Runtime Adapter and PUT adapter if required.
-On the other hand, an implementation of the transporter is completely independent of the API messages it transports and thus reusable for different kind of PLTs.
+Thus the DatagramPacket and its specializations perform a central role in the encapsulation of the API message and therefore increase the reusability.
+One the one hand side the implementations of the API messages (HL2UserPlaneDatagram and HL2ControlPlaneDatagram) can be potentially reused within the Test Runtime Adapter and PUT Adapter if required.
+On the other side an implementation of the transporter is completely independent of the API messages it transports and thus reusable for different kind PLTs.